Beginner's Guide for WordPress / Start your WordPress Blog in minutes

 Customize WooCommerce cart block

-When you are happy with how the cart area looks, it’s time to add a testimonials block.
-This is a form of social proof, which will encourage visitors to complete their purchases.
+When you’re happy with how the cart area looks, it’s time to add a testimonials block.
+This is a form of social proof, which will encourage visitors to complete their purchase.

 Add testimonials block

-You can now change how the testimonials look on your online marketplace or store.
+You can now change how the testimonials look on your online store.

-For example, in the left-hand menu, you will see settings to change the color of the comment bubble, change the alignment, and add more customer testimonials.
+For example, in the left-hand menu you’ll see settings to change the color of the comment bubble, change the alignment, and add more customer testimonials.

 Customize testimonials block

-Another great idea is to show a star rating underneath each testimonial.
-This allows visitors to see your ratings at a glance, which will help convert WooCommerce visitors into customers.
+Another great idea is to show a star rating underneath your testimonial.

 Add star rating block